Skip to content

 Is Next.js HIPAA compliant?

-Next.js itself isn't HIPAA compliant or non-compliant—compliance lives in your deployment architecture.
-Use Server-Side Rendering for PHI pages, deploy on HIPAA-eligible infrastructure like AWS with a signed BAA, implement encryption at rest and in transit, and add proper audit logging.
-Do all of that, and Next.js becomes part of a fully compliant system.
+Next.js itself isn't HIPAA compliant or non-compliant.
+That's not how it works.
+Compliance lives in your deployment architecture, full stop.
+Use Server-Side Rendering for any PHI pages, deploy on HIPAA-eligible infrastructure like AWS with a signed BAA, implement encryption at rest and in transit, and add proper audit logging.
+Do all of that correctly, and Next.js becomes part of a fully compliant system.
+Skip any one of those steps, though, and it doesn't matter how good your frontend code is.

 Can a headless CMS be HIPAA compliant?

-Yes, but only with self-hosted headless CMS platforms like Payload CMS, Strapi, or Directus.
+Yes -- but only if you're going with a self-hosted headless CMS like Payload CMS, Strapi, or Directus.
 Cloud-only SaaS platforms like Contentful and Hygraph don't offer HIPAA BAAs for standard deployments.
-What actually determines compliance is the infrastructure underneath: HIPAA-eligible hosting, AES-256 encryption, role-based access control, and immutable audit logging configured at the database and application level.
+And that's a dealbreaker for PHI.
+What actually determines compliance is the infrastructure underneath, not the CMS brand name.
+We're talking HIPAA-eligible hosting, AES-256 encryption, role-based access control, and immutable audit logging configured at both the database and application level.
+The CMS is almost secondary.
+Pick the right one, host it yourself on compliant infrastructure, and you're working with a legitimate foundation.

 How long does a healthcare WordPress to Next.js migration take?

-Typically 10-14 weeks for a full production migration including compliance verification.
-That covers PHI audit, infrastructure setup, content migration, frontend build, authentication integration, penetration testing, and security documentation.
-Complex multi-location practices or patient portal requirements can push the timeline to 16 weeks.
+Realistically, budget 10-14 weeks for a full production migration with compliance verification baked in.
+That's not padding -- that timeline covers PHI audit, infrastructure setup, content migration, frontend build, authentication integration, penetration testing, and security documentation.
+Each of those phases has dependencies.
+Rushing penetration testing, for example, is how you end up with findings post-launch.
+Complex multi-location practices or anything involving a patient portal can push that to 16 weeks.
+So if your lease on the current platform is expiring or you've got a hard go-live date, factor that in early.

 Is Supabase HIPAA compliant for healthcare websites?